 Finally, be warned, if you make a claim on your home insurance your premium may increase when it comes up for renewal.

-Packaged Current Accounts
+Packaged Bank Current Accounts

-You may find that your current account provides insurance cover for your smartphone or iPhone.
-Around a quarter of accounts include mobile phone insurance, which depending on the policy will pay out for loss, theft or accidental damage to your handset as well as cover for breakdown, phone accessories and unauthorised calls.
+Some accounts include this, which depending on the policy will pay out for loss, theft or accidental damage to your handset as well as cover for breakdown, phone accessories and unauthorised calls.

 You’ll need to check the specifics of your account as the total amount you can claim will vary as will the amount you can claim on the different elements of the cover.